wiseman-timelord/Chat-VulkanLlama/README.md

 * Optionally, edit "Llama2Robot.bat" or run python, with arguement --output, to log raw output from the model to "./cache/output.log".
 * (OS dependent) Optionally, hold down crtl and scroll your mouse wheel, to resize the window to your liking.

+### TEST PROMPTS:
+1) Hello there!
+I am glad to meet you here in the middle of nowhere.
+Do you come here often?

 ### REQUIREMENTS:
 Windows with WSL or Linux (untested)